Applications are now closed!

 So what does it take?

-The scheme is backed by major employers including Microsoft, Google, IBM, Goldman Sachs, BT, HP, Metaswitch Networks, Toshiba, Ocado, Morgan Stanley, comparethemarket.com and Citrix and as part of our support we will help broker informal mentoring and development opportunities with schools, universities and major employers.
+The scheme is including Microsoft, Google, IBM, Goldman Sachs, BT, HP, Metaswitch Networks, Toshiba, Ocado, Morgan Stanley, comparethemarket.com and Citrix and as part of our support we will help broker informal mentoring and development opportunities with schools, universities and major employers.

 Each scholarship is worth £27,500 (tax-free) with the funding supplied by the Department for Education, paid in instalments over the year whilst engaged in an initial teacher training (ITT) course leading to initial qualified teacher status (QTS) at secondary level.
 We will also provide Associate membership of BCS (AMBCS) free for the first year and run dedicated workshops to support our scholars.